-- Provide oversight of assigned marketing projects, including marketing consultation, establishing goals and objectives, providing leadership and creative communication direction, exercising strategies to implement marketing efforts, and working collaboratively with college personnel to help advance the goals of the college.
+- Provides oversight of assigned marketing projects, including marketing consultation, establishing goals and objectives, providing leadership and creative communication direction, exercising strategies to implement marketing efforts, and working collaboratively with college personnel to help advance the goals of the college.

-- Coordinate projects with in-house Communications staff, external media buying and creative agencies, and production companies to develop communications to reach goals.
+- Coordinates projects with in-house Communications staff, external media buying and creative agencies, and production companies to develop communications to reach goals.
 This includes managing timelines, presenting work to clients, creating written plans, and working with and providing direction to other creative staff.